nominetresearch/microbit-networking-book/unicast/unicast.md

 Extended activity
 -----------------

+!!! attention "Exercise 1"
-1. You may have written two separate programs: one for the receiver and one for the sender.
+	You may have written two separate programs: one for the receiver and one for the sender.
 Change your program so that both micro:bits can send and receive.

+!!! attention "Exercise 2"
-2. Did you try listening out for messages sent from other micro:bits in your class?
+	Did you try listening out for messages sent from other micro:bits in your class?
 How could your program achieve this?
 Is this the right thing to do?
 How might you protect your messages from others snooping?

+!!! attention "Exercise 3"
-3. In this chapter, we have covered one way to do a unicast: Putting sender and receiver addresses in a data packet header.
+	In this chapter, we have covered one way to do a unicast: Putting sender and receiver addresses in a data packet header.
 But there is another way.
-Remember [Group communication: one to many](../groupcommunication).
+Remember [Group communication: one to many](../groupcommunication/groupcommunication.md).
 If you set your group to be only for your pair of micro:bits, then this is like you are unicasting.
 To unicast like this, choose a unique group ID, like you did for group communication.
 Announce it on the board so that no one else uses it.
 Write programs for your pair of micro:bits that send and receive using this radio group ID.
 What are the limitations of doing unicast like this? **Hint: Think about how many possible group IDs there are.
 Would this be enough for everyone in the world who has a micro:bit?**

 Problems
 --------